What I do

 For me, itchy feet have been a long-term affliction.

-I left my home in rural Devon at 18 years old and never really went back.
+I left my home in rural England at 18 years old and have never really looked back.

-Over the years that followed, the more I travelled the more I felt the need to share the places I was experiencing and the individuals I was meeting – their stories – with as many people as possible.
+Over the subsequent years, the more I’ve travelled the more I’ve felt the need to share the places I’ve experienced and the individuals I’ve met – their stories – with as many people as possible.
 To carry them along the road with me.

 Take a walk with me